 - Demonstration of electrical heterogeneity within ventricular myocardium, which has opened a new door to our understanding of electrophysiology and pharmacology of the heart and mechanisms of arrhythmogenesis

 - Contribution to delineation of the cellular, ionic and genetic basis for the long QT, Brugada, and short QT syndromes as well as catecholaminergic VT

 - The cellular, ionic and genetic factors that influence the J wave and T wave of the ECG.

 More About Charles Antzelevitch, PhD, FHRS

-Dr. Antzelevitch is the Executive Director and Director of Research of the Masonic Medical Research Laboratory (MMRL), an internationally prominent biomedical research institute located in Utica, NY.
-He also holds an academic appointment as Professor of Pharmacology at the Upstate Medical University in Syracuse and an endowed chair in Experimental Cardiology (Gordon K. Moe Scholar) at the MMRL.
-His contributions to the scientific literature include more than 375 papers and four books.
+Dr. Antzelevitch's contributions to the scientific literature include more than 375 papers and four books.
 He is an internationally recognized authority in cardiac electrophysiology and arrhythmias — inherited cardiac arrhythmias in particular.
 Recent awards include the Distinguished Scientist Award of the North American Society of Pacing and Electrophysiology (NASPE — now the Heart Rhythm Society), Excellence in Cardiovascular Science Award of the NE Affiliate American Heart Association and the Carl J. Wiggers Award of the American Physiological Society.
-From 1996 to 1998, he served as President of the International Cardiac Electrophysiology Society and currently serves as Secretary/Treasurer of the Society.
+From 1996 to 1998, he served as President of the International Cardiac Electrophysiology Society.